Alice C. Linsley, M. Div, D. Litt (honoris causa)

 5150-year ceremonial Narmer Palette

-In my view, we reasonably can point to the early Horites as the source of the Faith that later became established as the Christian foundations of Western civilization.
+In my view, we reasonably can point to the early Hebrew as a significant source of the Faith that later became established as the Christian foundations of Western civilization.

 Related reading: The Shrine City of Nekhen; Pre-dynastic Tomb Discovered at Nekhen; Early Resurrection Texts; The Ra-Horus-Hathor Narrative; Plato's Debt to Ancient Egypt; Biblical Anthropology and Antecedents